3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/angular-directives-and-nested-controllers.md

 - Note the way we've structured our controllers.
 The child controller can access parent properties and methods since it's nested, but a parent cannot access child properties.
 There _are_ ways to implement this, but it's outside of the scope of this lesson.
 - You can try this with our Todos/Matey controllers also.
 - We'll use this nesting technique to maintain our `currentUser` object.
-Controllers re-instantiate each time yuo refresh the page.
+Controllers re-instantiate each time you refresh the page.

 <br />